History of the Jews in Iran: Zand dynasty

-Under Nadir Shah (1736–1747), an ostensibly Sunni leader, Jews experienced a period of relative tolerance when they were allowed to settle in the Shi'ite holy city of Mashhad.
-Nader even employed many Jews in sensitive positions and he brought Jewish administrators as protectors of his treasures from India.
-Nader also ordered Jewish holy books to be translated into Persian.
-The Jews became prominent in trade in Mashhad, and established commercial relationships with the British, who favored dealing with them.
-After the assassination of Nader in 1747, Jews turned to the British traders and Sunni Turkomens for political support.
-At the time Jews formed close ties with the British and provided banking support and intelligence for them.
-The Zand dynasty had a more complex relationship with the Jewish community.
-They enjoyed the Shah's protection in Shiraz, but when the forces of Karim Khan took Basra in 1773, many Jews were killed, their properties were looted, and their women were raped.
-A document named "The Scroll of Persia" by Rabbi Ya'cov Elyashar compares the protected status of Jews in Ottoman Empire, with the weak condition of Jews in Iran.
-A Dutch traveller to Shiraz at the time of Karim Khan states:"Like most of the cities of the east, the Jews of Shiraz dwell in a separate quarter of their own, and they live, at least outwardly, in great poverty."
-The British officer William Francklin who visited Shiraz after Karim Khan's death wrote :"The Jews of Shiraz have a quarter of the city allotted to themselves, for which they pay a considerable tax to the government, and are obliged to make frequent presents.
-These people are more odious to the Persians than any other faith, and every opportunity is taken to oppress and extort money from them, the very boys on the street are accustomed to beat and insult them, of which treatment they dare not complain" The Zand dynasty came to an end when Lotf Ali Khan Zand was murdered by the Aqa Muhammad Khan Qajar.
+Qajar dynasty

+The Zand dynasty came to an end when Lotf Ali Khan Zand was murdered by the Aqa Muhammad Khan Qajar.
 An instrumental figure in ascension of Aqa Muhammad Khan Qajar to the throne and defeat of Lotf Ali Khan was Hajj Ebrahim Khan Kalantar, whom Naser al-Din Shah Qajar always referred to as Jewish.
 However Aqa Muhammad Khan's successor, Fath-Ali Shah Qajar did not trust Haji Ebrahim and had him executed.
-Later Hajj Ebrahim's daughter married the new prime minister and formed the influential Qavam family which remained influential in Iran for at least two centuries.
+Later, Hajj Ebrahim's daughter married the new prime minister and formed the influential Qavam family which remained influential in Iran for at least two centuries.
 Despite the early cooperation between Jews and Qajars, the Jews eventually suffered under their leadership.
 The Qajars were also Shia Muslims and many Shia anti-Jewish laws were reinstated.
 Rabbi David Hillel who visited Persia in 1827 wrote of a forced conversion shortly before his trip.
-Stern who was a Jewish-Christian missionary wrote that all merchants in Vakil Bazaar are ethnic Jews who in order to save themselves from death rebuke the faith of their fathers constantly.
+Stern who was a Jewish-Christian missionary wrote that all merchants in Vakil Bazaar are ethnic Jews who, in order to save themselves from death, rebuke the faith of their fathers constantly.